• Skip to primary navigation

 Good to have during the summer season: Yogurt is cooling and refreshing on your body during the summer heat.
 So this palak raita is best to consume during the summer season.

-To make this spinach raita, you’ll need 10 ingredients.
+You’ll need 10 ingredients only.
 All of them are easily available in your Indian pantry.

 • Spinach: As spinach is a leafy green, I prefer to buy organic spinach.
 Try not to use baby spinach, as it has a very mild taste after cooking.